andreanisme/CSS-isme/README.md

 	.colspan

 Targets all items that have a class that matches ‘colspan’.
 This gets the elements width (defaults to 100%) and nothing more.
-When we define as specific colspan, this is over-ridden (eg colspan12-4).
+When I define as specific colspan, this is over-ridden (eg colspan12-4).

 	.as-grid

 Targets all items with a class of ‘as-grid’.
-Used in combination with ‘.colspan’ we take the width it defines as tell it to float, to form a grid item.
+Used in combination with ‘.colspan’ I take the width it defines as tell it to float, to form a grid item.

 	.with-gutter